Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Introduction

 \begin{reptheorem}{t:tfn} For any graph $\G$, the group $\overline{\mathcal{T}}(A_\G)$ is residually torsion-free nilpotent. \end{reptheorem}

 This was also discovered independently by Toinet \cite{Toinet10}.
-This is a key part in the proof of Theorem~\ref{t:main}; in particular we use it to deal with the inductive step when the underlying graph $\G$ is disconnected.
+This is a key part in the proof of Theorem~\ref{t:main}.
+In particular we use it to deal with the inductive step when the underlying graph $\G$ is disconnected.

 A problem arises that projection homomorphisms are not generally surjective; consequently they may raise $\SL$--dimension.
 This is confronted in Section \ref{s:sldim}, where we study the image of $\outg$ under a projection map.
 As such subgroups appear naturally when working with projections, we feel that the methods here may be of independent interest.
-In particular, we extend the definition of $\SL$--dimension to arbitrary subgroups of $\outg$, and show that if we only study the image of $\outg$ under a projection map, $\SL$--dimension does not increase.
+In particular, we define a notion of $\SL$--dimension for an arbitrary subgroup $G \leq \outg$, and show that if we only study the image of $\outg$ under a projection map, $\SL$--dimension does not increase.
 This prepares us to complete the proof of Theorem \ref{t:main}.
 We describe applications in Section \ref{s:consequences}.

-The author would like to thank his supervisor Martin Bridson for his encouragement and advice, and Andrew Sale for a series of enthusiastic and helpful conversations.
+The author would like to thank his supervisor Martin Bridson for his encouragement and advice, the referee for feedback which has considerably improved this paper, and Andrew Sale for a series of enthusiastic and helpful conversations.